Runaway train devastates small town in Quebec

 The company that owns the train said the brakes somehow became disengaged as it was parked at a siding on a hill.
 There was no driver aboard when the train barreled into Lac-Megantic shortly after 1 a.m.
 (0500 GMT) on Saturday.

 The death toll, currently five, could rise to nearly 50 if people reported missing are not found.
-That would make it Canada's deadliest accident since 229 people died in 1998 when a Swissair jet crashed into the sea off eastern Canada.
+That would make it Canada's deadliest accident since a 1956 plane crash in Chilliwack, British Columbia, that killed 64 people.

 "My girlfriend has cousins that we're pretty sure are dead right now, 99 percent.
 It just hasn't been confirmed," Bisson said.
 "I hope to God that not a single other train like this passes through our town."